QCDIS/Seagrass_carbon_stock_model/README.md

 To run the model, it contains two steps:
 1. Extract closest values of the matching sites.
-2. Predicet carbon stock at the sites.
+2. Predicet carbon stock in the upper 30 and 100 cm of a seagrass bed at the sites.

 ## Data preparation

-### The seagrass species in Europ.
+### The European seagrasses.

 * Cymodocea nodosa
 * Halophila stipulacea